thomashuss/cpterm/README.md

 ### Controlling CPTerm

 A TCP server can be run so that CPTerm can be controlled externally; the server only accepts loopback connections.
-By default, it is disabled.
 The TCP server can be used to _run_ and _submit_ your solution.
 This verbiage aligns with that of at least LeetCode and HackerRank; each of these actions corresponds to some equivalent functionality on the challenge website.

 #### Using `cpt`

-The included shell script [cpt](util/cpt) implements a simple client for CPTerm and should suffice for most users.
+The included shell script [`cpt`](util/cpt) implements a simple client for CPTerm and should suffice for most users.
 It requires any implementation of [`nc`](https://en.wikipedia.org/wiki/Netcat).
 The script is invoked with `cpt run` or `cpt submit`, and it will format the test case output nicely, if there